GoodMarigold959/Double_Pendulum/README.md

 Made for 2021 WHS Fractal Fair.

-Note that the units of the program are degrees counterclockwise from a reference line that starts at the pivot of the pendulum and is perpendicular to the bottom of your screen.
+Note that the units of the program are degrees counterclockwise.
+The reference line starts at the pendulum's pivot and is perpendicular to the bottom of the screen.

 There's no license on the code.
 Do whatever the heck you want with it.